Zup-Protocol/zup-ui-kit/README.md

 /// Callback to be executed when the user taps on the help button final Function()? onHelpButtonTap;

+/// The vertical spacing between the text and the help button, defaults to 5 final double helpButtonSpacing;
 ```

 #### Zup Snack Bar